Oak-Harbor-Kits/Starter-Kit-V2/README.md

   INSTALL LESS

-  To install the LESS preproccessor, you first must download and install npm so you can install any program you want with one line of code:
+  To install the LESS preprocessor, you first must download and install npm so you can install any program you want with one line of code:

   https://nodejs.org/en/download/

   Once that is downloaded and installed, download and install GIT terminal or just use your default terminal window on your computer

-  Downlaod GIT
+  Download GIT
   https://gitforwindows.org/

   OR